 problem at best (and it's on the rise), and at worst, you could find that a significant percentage of your staff up and walk.
 In the presenteeism case, you're carrying what you perceive to be dead weight, which no business can afford.
 In the loss of staff case, you're going to suffer significant costs to rehire

 , and up to 8 months in loss of productivity.
 Not to mention the knowledge gap you now have as a result of those people leaving.

-What could you gain?
+What could you gain from bespoke software?